-Regarding switch costs, Minear and Shah (2008) reported higher local switch costs on predictive versus random switching but higher global costs when switching was random versus predictive.
-However, because local switch costs reflect reconfiguration processes, random switching may instead increase local switch costs, as the unpredictable nature of random sequencing should be particularly taxing for working memory processes relative to predictive switching.
-This is especially likely, as previous research suggests RTs decrease across successive repetitions of the same task-set (Milán, Sanabria, Tornay, & González, 2005; Monsell et al., 2003).
-Unlike the predictive switching where task changes reliably occur every two trials, the random switch sequence often presents participants with several consecutive trials of the same task-set prior to a switch, leading to greater task-set inertia relative to the predictive sequence.
+Regarding switch costs, we anticipated that because local switch costs reflect task-set reconfiguration processes, random switching may increase local switch costs, as the unpredictable nature of random sequencing should be particularly taxing on these processes relative to predictive switching.
+While this prediction contrasts with findings reported by Minear and Shah (2008), this pattern may be especially likely since previous research suggests RTs decrease across successive repetitions of the same task-set (Milán, Sanabria, Tornay, & González, 2005; Monsell et al., 2003).
+Unlike predictive switching where task changes reliably occur every two trials, the random switch sequence often presents participants with several consecutive trials of the same task-set prior to a switch, leading to greater task-set inertia relative to the predictive sequence.
 Furthermore, consistent with Allport, Styles, and Hsieh (1994), it is likely that the inactive task-set becomes progressively inhibited as participants advance through a run, making switching particularly taxing following a longer sequence of consecutive trial types.
-Taken together, we anticipated that random switching would inflate local switch costs by both facilitating RTs on consecutive non-switch trials and inhibiting RTs via increased task-set inertia.
+As such, we anticipated that random switching would inflate local switch costs by both decreasing RTs on consecutive non-switch trials and increasing RTs via greater task-set inertia when a switch is encountered.

 Separately, we expected that predictive switching would inflate global costs.
 This is because, in addition to maintaining multiple task-sets in working memory, the alternating-runs sequence allows participants to attend to the position of each trial within the sequence while simultaneously monitoring their progress through each two-trial run.
-When a switch is encountered, participants must disengage from current task set while re-activating the appropriate task-set in working memory.
+When a switch is encountered, participants must disengage from the current task set while re-activating the appropriate task-set in working memory.
 As a result, attention and working memory processes are more likely to be taxed versus pure block trials due to continuous updating as the trial sequence progresses.
 For random switching, however, the lack of a consistent task sequencing makes it impossible for participants to monitor their progress.
 Thus, we anticipated a dissociation between local and global switch costs between trial sequences.

 Method